castro-research/research-low-level-caching/README.md

 # Memcache and Redis

-WIP - This part is not working yet

 If you want to use a single API to store in memory, instead redis you can set this in Fetch

 first let's create a route for details: